khalid-hussain/shaheen/chap6.md

 Al-Zaghairi asked, "If you don't mind my asking, what is the strength of your troops."

-Badr Bin Mughira replied, "It is double the amount of what you have witnessed so far."
+Badr bin Mughira replied, "It is double the amount of what you have witnessed so far."

 Moosa said, "Let's assume that circumstances change drastically and you're